 In April 2022, our Board of Directors canceled our prior stock repurchase program that commenced in July 2017 and authorized a new stock repurchase program allowing the repurchase of up to \$40.0 million worth of common stock.
-In the first quarter of fiscal year 2024, we repurchased and retired 177,511 shares of our common stock at an average price of \$8.86 per share, at a total cost of \$1.6 million (including a broker commission of \$0.03 per share).
+We repurchased and retired 177,511 shares and 70,107 shares of our common stock at an average price of \$8.86 per share and \$8.84 per share, at a total cost of \$1.6 million and \$0.6 million (including a broker commission of \$0.03 per share) in the first and second quarter of fiscal year 2024.
 Repurchases under this program took place in the open market and were made under a Rule 10b5-1 plan.
 The repurchased shares of common stock were recorded as treasury stock and were accounted for under the cost method.
-As of September 30, 2023, approximately \$17.4 million remained available for stock repurchases pursuant to the board authorization.
+There were no repurchases made during the three months ended March 31, 2024.
+As of March 31, 2024, approximately \$16.8 million remained available for stock repurchases pursuant to the board authorization.